DallanQ/tiny_towns/Manual.md

 #### Theater (yellow building icon) (page 7)

 A **Theater's** score is the total number of unique building types besides **Theater** that share a row or column with that **Theater**, for a maximum score of 6 points.
 If there are buildings of the same type in both the same row and column as **Theater**, that building type only counts once toward **Theater's** score.
-Monument counts as a unique building type (unless it is Barrett Castle, which counts as 2 (blue building icon)  Cottages).
+Monument counts as a unique building type (unless it is Barrett Castle, which counts as 2 Cottages).

 #### Bank (black building icon) (page 7)